gatsbyjs/gatsby/docs/docs/api-proxy.md

 will recognize that it’s not a static asset, and will proxy your request to `http://dev-mysite.com/api/todos` as a fallback.

-If you want to configure rewrite rules (say for testing Netlify functions locally), pass a `rewritePaths` object to the proxy config.
+If you want to configure rewrite rules (say for testing Netlify functions locally), pass a `pathRewrite` object to the proxy config.

 ```js
 module.exports = {